knock-savyarawat/knock-savyarawat/ReadMe.md

 ## What assumptions did you make when writing this test? ##
 1. Tests running on chrome, user is not running it in headless mode.
 No additional capabilities were defined.
+2.
 2. User is booking In-person Tour
 3. User will always pick 2 days from today as an appointment date
 4. User is picking second available time from dropdown
 5. The test verification at the end is always the same text ""
 6. User will not check email for confirmation
+7. Implemented BDD, created Featur File and Step definition.
+Used Maven as a build/dependency management tool.

 ## How could this test be integrated into a CI/CD pipeline? ##